Ahmed-Elatar/weather_api/README.md

 This project is a Django-based application that retrieves and stores current weather data <br/>
 for multiple cities using a weather API. <br/>
-The application uses Celery and Redis for background task processing.
+The application uses Celery and Redis to process background tasks.